drl2/mighty-protectors-fvtt/README.md

 ## Known issues
 - Creating a vehicle just adds a normal character sheet; the vehicle sheet has not been implemented yet.
+- Adding a turn for a super-speed character to an in-progress combat will throw an error if Monk's Little Details is activated.
+Doesn't seem to cause any actual problems though.

 ## To Do, Short Term
 - Enable link from an attack item to an ability with charges, to auto-decrement charges on attack